moonbeam-foundation/moonbeam/launch-notes.md

 ## Launch Collators

-Collators don't need keys yet (They will once we have aura on the parachain).
-They only differ in port numbers.
+Collators don't need session keys yet (They will once we have aura on the parachain).
+They only differ from each other in port numbers.

 ```bash
 ./target/release/moonbase-alphanet --collator --tmp --parachain-id 200 --port 40335 --ws-port 9946 -- --execution wasm --chain ../polkadot/rococo-local-550d84a8f-real-overseer-raw.json --port 30335